MrAlias/users/README.md

 ##### `key_name`

- (*Namevar*: If omitted, this attribute's value defaults to the resource's title)
+ (*Namevar*: If omitted, the value of this attribute defaults to the resource's title)

  Base name of the key pair.
 The private key will have this name and the public key will have a suffix of .pub appended to this.